Renewables: Health, Safety and Sustainability 2021 Conference:

 The climate emergency means that organisations cannot afford to be hesitant in replacing traditional forms of energy with renewables, therefore having robust health, safety and sustainability practices in place now is essential.

-If you are a company member, please download the booking form to book your place - members and non-members can book online
+If you are a company member, please email firstname.lastname@example.org for the promo code needed book your place - members and non-members can book online.